jimgarrett123/aws_ansible_workshop/pages/page3.md

-1. Now that you have launched the cloudformation stack, you’re ready to start configuration prior to launching the AAP on AWS offer.
+1. Now that you have launched the cloudformation stack, you're ready to start configuration prior to launching the AAP on AWS offer.
 2. For the **Fulfillment option**, please select **Ansible Platform CloudFormation Topology.**
 3. For the **Software version**, please select the latest version / date available in the list.
 4. For the **Region**, please select the region that you decided on earlier